2025 Idaho State Bengals football team

-The 2025 Idaho State Bengals football team represents Idaho State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
-The Bengals are led by third-year head coach Cody Hawkins and play at the ICCU Dome in Pocatello, Idaho.
+The 2025 Idaho State Bengals football team represented Idaho State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
+The Bengals were led by third-year head coach Cody Hawkins and played at the ICCU Dome in Pocatello, Idaho.

+The Bengals finished the season with an overall record of 6–6 for the program's first non-losing season since 2018.